CodeMage07/meowfetch/README.md

 Hi, this is an experimental project I have been working on with an agentic coding agent as a part of a module in one of my classes; this project is not a serious one, nor should it be taken seriously.

 Meowfetch is a fetch utility with a pawesome twist!
-When ran it will display one of five cats, along side system information.
+When ran it will display one of several cats, along side system information.

 ![preview](Screenshot_20260507_153129.png)